-As early as four years ago, staff of the Villa noted issues with the flooring in the Dust Wing.
+As early as four years ago,9 staff of the Villa noted issues with the flooring in the Dust Wing.
 The linoleum was lifting and its seams repeatedly needed to be re-welded or taped down.
 In about February 2009, a director began submitting requests for funding to address what appeared to be superficial linoleum issues, thought perhaps to have resulted from, or been exacerbated by, moisture issues in the crawl space under the Wing.
-After moisture remediation work was completed, the director was now trying to replace the linoleum.10 more directly-related infrastructure issues, the senior leadership team also decided to address some of the ongoing issues facing the Villa, such as the long-standing linoleum issue in Dust Wing.
-11, 12 revealed crawlspace structural issues; root cause needs to be addressed, options for repair are required."20
+After moisture remediation work was completed, the director was now trying to replace the linoleum.10

 In the spring of 2011, members of the Health Region's senior leadership team attended the facility for a presentation of findings from an investigation into the December 2010 carbonmonoxide poisoning.
-As part of its response to this incident and in addition to addressing
+As part of its response to this incident and in addition to addressing more directly-related infrastructure issues, the senior leadership team also decided to address some of the ongoing issues facing the Villa, such as the long-standing linoleum issue in Dust Wing.^{11, 12}

 Although it appeared to be a linoleum replacement issue, there were incidents that led people to wonder if it could be more.
-For example, a couple of years earlier, a chair leg is said to have gone through the floor when a resident sat on a chair in the Wina's dining room.
-13,14,15 Similarly, there were anecdotes about particular areas in the Wing that "if you jump hard enough you might go through."16
+For example, a couple of years earlier, a chair leg is said to have gone through the floor when a resident sat on a chair in the Wing's dining room.^{13,14,15} Similarly, there were anecdotes about particular areas in the Wing that "if you jump hard enough you might go through."16